rosalbamartin/Rosalba-Portfolio/README.md

 ### PORTFOLIO GUIDE ###

 Welcome to my Portfolio!.
 In this guide I provide a walkthrough to all my data analytic projects.
-Feel free to contact me on LinkedIn.
+Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/rosalba-martin-miami/)

 ### 🗃️TABLE OF CONTENTS ###